Michael Paycer — chess enthusiast and SQL Server DBA

 White immediately plays 6.h4, threatening h5 to trap the bishop.
 Black responds 6...h6, preventing h5 and creating a target for later attacks.
 After 7.Nf3 Nd7 8.h5 Bh7, the bishop is tucked away but secure.
 White then attacks with e3-Bd3-Nf5 or continues naturally.

 Instead of 4...Bf5, Black plays 4...Nd7, keeping ...Ngf6 available.
 After 5.Bc4 Ngf6, Black develops naturally.
 The bishop doesn't escape via f5 but Black avoids the h4-h5 push that targets the bishop.
-Larsen and Bronstein used this more flexible approach to keep options open.
+Karpov made this flexible approach a cornerstone of his repertoire — the line is also known as the Smyslov Variation.
+(The true Bronstein-Larsen is 4...Nf6 5.Nxf6 gxf6, accepting doubled pawns for the open g-file.)

 The Panov-Botvinnik Attack (3.exd5 cxd5 4.c4)